 - After the installation is complete, trust the iNDS Emulator profile under Settings > General > Profiles & Device Management.

-Note that the iNDS app is digitally signed by TweakBox, however, Apple can revoke it whenever and this causes the app to continually crash.
-Simply re-install and if the crashing persists, then wait a couple of days and try again.
+Note that the iNDS app is digitally signed by TweakBox.
+However, Apple can revoke it whenever and this causes the app to crash continually.
+Simply re-install and if the crashing persists, wait a couple of days and try again.